mkt1733/DAMI/README.md

-# Deep-Learning-Based Autofocusing of Bright-Field Microscopic Imagery
+# Deep-Learning-Based Autofocusing of Microscopic Imagery (DAMI)

 ## Introduction

-This is the repo of for Deep-Learning-Based Autofocusing of Bright-Field Microscopic Imagery.
+This is the repo of for Deep-Learning-Based Autofocusing of Microscopic Imagery.
 The framework of the codes is modified from **[ PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN)** by [eriklindernoren](https://github.com/eriklindernoren) (Pix2Pix part).
 The codes are developed by Yucheng Zhang(Email:yucheng.zhang009@gmail.com).
-This work is the co-work of Mr. Xingchen Dong(E-Mail:[xingchen.dong@tum.de](mailto:xingchen.dong@tum.de)).
+This work is the co-work of Mr. Xingchen Dong(E-Mail:[xingchen.dong@tum.de](mailto:xingchen.dong@tum.de)) and Mr. Hongwei Li(Email: hongwei.li@tum.de).

 ![GAN](https://github.com/yuchengZhang009/DLBA/blob/main/GAN.png)